10 Days in Istanbul Turkey Itinerary in the Winter

 Dinner at Tarihi Sultanahmet Koftecisi

-Translating as “historical Sultanahmet meatballs”, it is said that this is the very place where Turkish kofte is invented.
-Tarihi Sultanahmet Koftecisi has been in business since 1920 and through people’s recommendation, it’s the only place actually worth visiting in the Sultanahmet area.
+Translating as “historical Sultanahmet meatballs”, it is said that this is the very place where Turkish kofte was invented.
+Tarihi Sultanahmet Koftecisi has been in business since 1920, and through people’s recommendations, it’s the only restaurant worth visiting in the Sultanahmet area.
 Only two main dishes are present on the menu, i.e. the kofte and lamb shish, as well as a couple of side dish options.
 Overall, the meat quality was fresh and better than other restaurants we tried in Sultanahmet.
 However, the dishes definitely still lacked a touch of spices.
 Better but still underwhelming is our verdict.
-It’s still a decent try that’s cheap and convenient as it’s practically just next to all the Sultanahmet historical sights.
+It’s still a decent try that’s cheap and convenient, as it’s practically just next to all the Sultanahmet historical sights.

 Baklava Ice Cream Sandwich at Hafiz Mustafa Istanbul Turkey